tribixbite/awesome/README.md

 ## PHP

-*   [context-hub/generator](https://github.com/context-hub/generator) - CTX: A tool for generating structured documentation from files, repositories, diffs, and URLs through a modular architecture with powerful configuration options for AI-assisted development workflows.
-The missing link between your codebase and your LLM.
-Context as Code (CaC) tool with MCP server inside.
+*   [context-hub/generator](https://github.com/context-hub/generator) - CTX: a tool that solves the context management gap when working with LLMs like ChatGPT or Claude.
+It helps developers organize and automatically collect information from their codebase into structured documents that can be easily shared with AI assistants.
 *   [ErikThiart/cryptocurrency-icons](https://github.com/ErikThiart/cryptocurrency-icons) - All the cryptocurrency icons available on coinmarketcap.com
 *   [pterodactyl/panel](https://github.com/pterodactyl/panel) - Pterodactyl® is a free, open-source game server management panel built with PHP, React, and Go.
 Designed with security in mind, Pterodactyl runs all game servers in isolated Docker containers while exposing a beautiful and intuitive UI to end users.
 *   [wallabag/wallabag](https://github.com/wallabag/wallabag) - wallabag is a self hostable application for saving web pages: Save and classify articles.
 Read them later.
 Freely.